Full-time: 3 years

 Networking and collaboration opportunities

 This course sets itself apart from other interior design courses by offering unique collaborating opportunities with other disciplines in national/international partners.
-Collaboration with design disciplines may include working with other programmes in the university such as Textile Design through the design and manufacturing of interior artefacts or Product Design in the creation of bespoke interior products.
+Collaboration with design disciplines may include working with other programmes in the university to design and manufacture interior artefacts or to create bespoke interior products.
 International collaboration will be through international vertical studio projects (joint projects between Level 4 to Level 6 cohorts).
-We are also affiliated with Interior Educators and BIID (British Institute of Interior Design) to ensure we stay up to date on current events taking place in the country.
+This course is affiliated with Interior Educators and members of the teaching team are affiliated with the BIID (British Institute of Interior Design) to ensure we stay up to date on current events taking place in the country.

 The course gives you the freedom to be creative and pull in inspirations - whether it be from the experience or emotion you want to evoke or the colour or style you pictured.